Continual Robot Skill and Task Learning via Dialogue

-The study is composed of two separate phases, the interaction phase that takes $150$ minutes and the evaluation phase that takes $60$ minutes, with a voluntary participation.
+For the actual study a total of $16$ participants were recruited through campus advertisements.
+The study is composed of two separate phases, the interaction phase that takes $120$ minutes and the evaluation phase that takes $60$ minutes, with a voluntary participation.
 The participants, including the pilots, are compensated with $\$35$ Amazon gift card for their time.
 We designed the two-phase study for two major reasons.
-Firstly, the learning agent requires five hours to train for the novel skill.
-Secondly, we want to demonstrate a thorough comparison for the workload between our learning agent and the doing agent in the two phases.
-The learning agent requires the users to remotely control the robot arm to perform the task in the interaction phase, and is fully automated in the evaluation phase, whereas the doing agent behaves the same in both phases by requesting the users to directly perform the task that it does not know.
+Firstly, our COLADA agent requires five hours to train for the novel skill.
+Secondly, we want to demonstrate a thorough comparison for the workload and objective metrics on the distraction task between our COLADA agent and the inverse semantics agent in the two phases.
+COLADA requires the users to remotely control the robot arm to perform the task in the interaction phase, and is fully automated in the evaluation phase, whereas the inverse semantics agent behaves the same in both phases by requesting the users to directly perform the task that it does not know.